-Gaylord To Vanderbilt:
+Gaylord to Vanderbilt:

 Vanderbilt to Wolverine:

-Wolverine To Indian River:
+Wolverine to Indian River:

-Running parallel to the Sturgeon River, with a nice rustic campground two miles north of Wolverine – Haakwood State Forest Campground – if you’re interested in an overnight stop.
+Running parallel to the Sturgeon River, this is a gorgeous section of trail with a rustic campground two miles north of Wolverine – Haakwood State Forest Campground – if you’re interested in an overnight stop.
 Another mile north of the campground you’ll find the Rondo Canoe Access site, where the trail crosses the river.
 Stop here for a scenic picnic spot or even a swim in the river.

 Featuring 100 acres of woods, tennis courts, paved and unpaved trails for walking, biking and in-line skating, Aspen Park is the answer for family adventures close to downtown Gaylord.
-Don’t forget to stop by the boundary shared with the Elk Park to view elk, sika and fallow deer herds.
+Don’t forget to stop by the boundary shared with the City Elk Park to view elk, sika and fallow deer herds.
 The entire park is lit until 11:00 p.m. year round, which means the fun doesn’t end when the sun goes down!
-If mountain biking is more to your liking, then you’ll be impressed by the series of undulating trails developed in cooperation with the Northern Mid-Michigan Chapter of Michigan Mountain Biking Association (NMBA).
-Along with lovely scenery, a quiet beaver pond and a natural charm, Aspen Park is truly a must see!
+If mountain biking is more to your liking, then you’ll be impressed by the series of undulating trails developed in cooperation with the Northern Michigan Mountain Biking Association (NMBA).
+Along with lovely scenery, a quiet pond and natural charm, Aspen Park is truly a must see!

 On The Pavement